 Explain That the Airport in Havana is Chaotic

-After a long day of travel, the first thing everyone wants to do its take a nap.
+After a long day of travel, the first thing everyone wants to do is take a nap.
 Unfortunately, with the way things are organized at the Havana airport, it is going to be a while before you make it to your lodgings.

-Make sure everyone is aware before you land that customs and baggage claim is going to take a long time.
+Make sure everyone is aware before you land that getting through customs and baggage claim is going to take a long time.
 The airport has always been disorganized, but with the recent influx of tourists, the staff truly cannot handle this many travelers.
 Be prepared to hangout at the airport for a while.